wbabik/Practical_computing/Class_3/Class3.md

 You can see that your home directory now contains three new directories - *hiv*, *genome*, *scripts*.
 Cool!

 3. Type `cd scripts` and press <kbd>Enter</kbd>.
-The command `cd`, or an abbreviation from *change directory*, needs to be run with a parameter - an instruction on where to go!
+The command `cd`, or an abbreviation from *change directory*, needs to be run with a parameter, that is an instruction on what you want to change to!
 We will talk more about this in a moment.
-After executing it, you can inspect the path in the prompt line, display again the current working directory (`pwd`) and list the directory contents (`ls -l`).
+After executing `cd`, you can inspect the path in the prompt line, display again the current working directory (`pwd`) and list the directory contents (`ls -l`).

 4. Type `mkdir output_files` and press <kbd>Enter</kbd>.
 Within the parent directory *scripts*, you have created another directory.
-The folder structure is getting complicated!
+Our folder structure is getting complicated!
 ---

 #### Now, let's inspect what we have created, and how to navigate!